katat/vbot/README.md

 Please see [CLI readme](cli.md)

 ## Chrome extension
-There is a Chrome extension helps automatically record the interactions in a web page using the [playbook](#playbook-schema) schema.
+There is a Chrome extension facilitate recording the interactions in a web page using the [playbook](#playbook-schema) schema.
 The playbook JSON exported can be run in either the programming mode as shown in above example or in CLI mode.

 ![vbot chrome extension](img/vbot-chrome.gif)